coderolls/coderolls-blog/_posts/array/2023-12-11-print-array-in-java.md

 **Output**

 ```
-Elements of the array are as give below:
+Elements of the array are given below:
 1
 5
 6